digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 of rules detailed below.
 We call this template the target template.

 The contract is then transformed into a value that fits the type of the target template.
-Then, its metadata (signatories, observers, key, maintainers) is recomputed using the code of the target template and compared against the existing metadata stored on the ledger: it is not allowed to change.
+Then, its metadata (signatories, stakeholders, key, maintainers) is recomputed using the code of the target template and compared against the existing metadata stored on the ledger: it is not allowed to change.
 The ensure clause of the contract is also re-evaluated: it must evaluate to